wathsalaMadanasinghe/brainwave_practice/README.md

 ## Website

- - Visit the live website here:[Brainwave](brainwave-practice.vercel.app)
+ - Website link is in the about.

 ## Screenshots